 - continually receive speech,

-- give no audio feedback; the radio can receive and transmit.
+- the radio can receive and transmit.

 - 1. Press the Emergency button to initiate an Emergency call.

 - 2. Emergency can be stopped by:

 - Switching the radio Off and On again.

 - A reset message is received by your radio.

 - The emergency time duration is reached.

 - Note: The emergency time duration and reset message are programmed into your radio by your dealer.